raficelkouche/v-market/README.md

 - stripe

 ## Contributors
-This project would not have been possible without the valuable contributions of [Tammy Tran](https://github.com/ohoktnt) and [Wilkie Wong](https://github.com/Wwong154)
+This project would not have been possible without the contributions of [Tammy Tran](https://github.com/ohoktnt) and [Wilkie Wong](https://github.com/Wwong154)